wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 If the value of the esp32udp.pwm.xx.freq parameter is not 0, the esp32udp.out.xx pin does not work and the esp32udp.pwm.xx pin does.<br>

 ### Credits
-Credit goes to Juhász Zoltán for his original great work and concept for the HAL2UDP components using W5500 SPI ethernet and software based Step generation on ESP32.
+Credit goes to Juhász Zoltán for his original great work and concept for the HAL2UDP components using W5500 SPI ethernet and software-based Step generation on ESP32.
 This project was originally based on it but the firmware source hardly resembles any of it now.
 GPL licensing is given in the source header.